 It is important to remember that cooking a starch without liquid breaks down the starch granules and prevents proper gelatinization from occurring.

-An arrowroot thickener is derived from several tropical plants and is similar in texture, appearance and thickening power to cornstarch and is used in exactly the same way.
+An arrowroot thickening agent is derived from several tropical plants and is similar in texture, appearance and thickening power to cornstarch and is used in exactly the same way.
 Arrowroot is more expensive, but produces a clearer finished product and doesn’t break down as quickly as cornstarch would.

-Beurre Manié is a combination of equal parts flour and softened butter.
+Beurre Manie thickening agent is a combination of equal parts flour and softened butter.
 It is then kneaded together and formed into tiny balls to be dropped into sauces for flavor and thickening power.
 It is mainly used for quick thickening or thickening at the end of the cooking process.
 The butter adds shine and flavor as it melts.

-Unlike most thickeners, a liaison doesn’t thicken by gelatinization.
-A liaison is a mixture of egg yolks and heavy cream that adds richness and smoothness with minimal thickening.
+Unlike most thickeners, a liaison thickening agent doesn’t thicken by gelatinization.
+A liaison is a mixture of egg yolks and heavy cream that adds richness and smoothness with a minimal thickening.
 It is important to ensure you prevent the egg yolks from coagulating when they are added to a hot liquid.
-Ratio is generally 3 yolks to 200ml (7 fl. oz) cream.
+The ratio is generally 3 yolks to 200ml (7 fl. oz) cream.

-Reduction is the process of removing the water that is present in many ingredients leaving a more pronounced and concentrated flavor.
+The reduction is the process of removing the water that is present in many ingredients leaving a more pronounced and concentrated flavor.
 A good example is a red wine reduction, in which wine is reduced with a simmer until by half or au sec.
-This produces much more concentrated flavor that can be added to sauces to make a delicious and high-end sauce.
+This produces a much more concentrated flavor that can be added to sauces to make a delicious and high-end sauce.

-Reduction is a useful method of thickening if it make sense to do so.
+The reduction is a useful method of thickening if it makes sense to do so.
 You don’t want to reduce a soup to thicken it, because not only will you be waiting many hours but you’ll lose a lot of your yield.
 You must decide when it’s appropriate to reduce and when common sense dictates the use of a thickening agent.

 Now that you understand the variations of thickening agents, you can confidently make an executive decision the next time you are wondering how to thicken your soup or sauce.